carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ~~~
 {: .language-r}

+Each of these metrics can give insight of the distribution of the OTUs inside
+our samples.
+For example.
+Chao1 diversity index gives more weight to singletons
+and doubletons observed in our samples.
+While Shannon is a entrophy index
+remarking the impossiblity of taking two reads out of the metagenome "bag"
+and that these two will belong to the same OTU.

 > ## Exercise: build a phyloseq object by yourself
 >
-> Import the `JP4D metagenome` and plot its α diversity
+> Import the `JP4D metagenome` and plot its α diversity with the mentioned metrics
 >
 >> ## Solution
 >>
->> Repeat the previous instructions replacing JC1A for JP4D whenever it's appropiate
+>> Repeat the previous instructions replacing JC1A for JP4D whenever it's appropiate:
+>>
->> at the end, you should have the phyloseq object 'metagenome_JP4D'.
+>>  At the end, you should have the phyloseq object 'metagenome_JP4D'.
 >>
 > {: .solution}
 {: .challenge}